KonTra7cf/PowerBI-SalesReportProject/README.md

 ## Tech stack

 - Microsoft Power BI & DAX
+- Python
-- Python (fetching exchange rates from API)
+  - fetching exchange rates from API
+  - refer to *requirements.txt* for the packages used in this project

 ## Agenda